htnmart/Emotion.Net/README.md

 ### Inspiration

 People matter.
 Emotions matter.
-The COVID-19 pandemic has put people's mental health at-risk.
+The COVID-19 pandemic has put people's mental health at risk.
 Research has shown that the pandemic has nearly tripled the rate of depression.
 We created EmotionNet to be able to assess the feelings of individuals during hard times.

 ### Features